 The trail is again steep to the rock ledge that separates the trees from the open rock.
 The climb up the bare rock summit can be very windy.
 Wind protection is a must for the final approach.
 The summit offers unrestricted 360 degree views.

-Heavy winds, arctic conditions, white-outs, icy conditions and severe wind-chill above tree line, all can be witnessed and should be prepared for.
+Heavy winds, arctic conditions, white-outs, icy conditions and severe wind-chill above tree line: all can be witnessed and should be prepared for.
 Wright Peak is known to be the windiest peak in the Adirondacks and once you are above tree line you will surely observe the reasoning.

-Wright Peak is only 0.4 miles from this point and tree-line is half that.
-At tree line it is good ideas to access the conditions and make the ruling to go or turn back and if nothing else to be prepared for arctic conditions you could face.
+Wright Peak is only 0.4 miles from its junction off the trail to Algonquin and tree-line is half that.
+At tree line it is a good idea to assess the conditions and make the ruling to go or turn back and if nothing else to be prepared for arctic conditions you could face.
 You will have no shelter or protection from the elements until you climb Wight and get back to this location.
-While it is only a short 0.5 miles it is difficult terrain and full on exposure.
+While it is only a short time, it is difficult terrain and full on exposure.
 Once you make that first step around the rock wall at tree-line the wind will become much more apparent and demanding.
 Balance and safety on the ice and open rock is essential.
 The rock above tree-line will be blown free of snow leaving little to no good traction.
-But what a fun peak to climb!!!

 Crampons for above tree line could be needed but snowshoes could be adequate with extreme care; you should have them just in case.
 Wind and cold protection, balaclava, mittens are preferred for added hand warmth; goggles would be good to have just in case you need additional wind protection.